go-ctap/ctaphid/README.md

 - Both low-level access and ergonomic, high-level APIs.
 - Modern Go design, making use of language features like iterators.
 - `cgo` is currently used for HID transport, but FIDO2 protocol logic is pure Go.
-- Windows Hello initial support.
-Works completely without `cgo` (plain syscalls).
+- Windows Hello initial support. `cgo`-free implementation (plain syscalls).
 - Windows Hello requires a window handle (hWnd) to work, `hiddenwindow` package allows making one without going into hassle with Windows API.